 What is the Cost at Karwari Food Festival?

 The lunch was for Rs.
 1,100 (Approx. US$15.50*) + Taxes.

 The dinner was for Rs.
 1,200 (Approx. US$17*) + Taxes.

 *Cost in US$ may vary based on current exchange rates

-What are the Dates & Timings of Karwari Food Festival
+What were the Dates & Timings of Karwari Food Festival?

 Menu of Karwari Food Festival